 I love meeting fellow creators.

-I thought you may enjoy my friend and neighbor’s holiday creations like her felt garlands, wallhangings, buntings, and beads that she designs and sells on her Etsy shop, A Banner Year Studio.
+I thought you might enjoy my friend and neighbor’s holiday creations like her felt garlands, wallhangings, buntings, and beads she designs and sells on her Etsy shop, A Banner Year Studio.

-They are super cute decorated on mantels, coffee tables, bookshelves, wreaths, and more.
+They are super cute and decorated with mantels, coffee tables, bookshelves, and wreaths.

-Curled up next to me while I enjoy my morning’s second cup of coffee on the porch.
+Curled next to me while I enjoy my second-morning cup of coffee on the porch.

 I’m so glad you dropped by, and if you are new to my blog, welcome!
 I hope you enjoyed your visit with us here today at our Home in Vermont.